neynarxyz/neynar_parquet_importer/README.md

 - Crontab entry to delete old files
 - Estimated time for full imports based on the number of batches (i'm pretty sure `rich` library can do this easily)
 - "Downloaded:" log message should include file age
+- allow custom postgres schema instead of always putting into public
+- Why does the rich timer bounce around so much?
+It's dissappointing

 ## Open Questions